scvnc/netwarlan-game-deployment-scripts/rust/NW45_mods.md

 ## Plants

-Perhaps at some point, increasing the rate at which plants grow would be useful.
+Perhaps at some point later during the lan, increasing the rate at which plants grow would be useful.
 I read adjusting the tick scale is a good idea to do this.
 Example making it 2x:

     server.planttickscale 2